Voom HD Networks: History

-Upon launch, the Voom HD channels were very well received and EchoStar's HD subscriber base expanded from about 20,000 at the end of 2005 to about 1.3 million at the end of 2007.
+EchoStar's HD subscriber base expanded from about 20,000 at the end of 2005 to about 1.3 million at the end of 2007.

-In addition to being carried by Dish Network, the HD channels were relaunched by Rainbow Media under the name "Voom HD Networks."
+The HD channels were also relaunched by Rainbow Media under the name "Voom HD Networks".
 Due to issues surrounding the formatting of the channels, fifteen of the 21 original channels were initially retained.
 Voom's HD collection was added to Cablevision's cable-TV HD lineup in late June 2007.